Dar Es Salaam is Tanzania’s largest and most influential city.

 However, Mount Kilimanjaro, the northern circuit of African wildlife and the island of Zanzibar, are the reasons why many tourists that visit Tanzania, miss the largest city altogether.

 With 4 – 6 million inhabitants, Dar Es Salaam is a vibrant East African city that includes lots of excitement and plenty of character.

 Culture, beaches, shopping and food – Dar Es Salaam has a little slice of adventure for you to enjoy.

-Here’s a list of 23 fun things you can do while in Dar Es Salaam, Tanzania!
+Here are 23 fun things to do in Dar Es Salaam, Tanzania

 1. Kariakoo Market

 One of the busiest and most thrilling markets in Dar Es Salaam is the local Kariakoo market.

 This is the place to go if you are hunting for the best bargains in town or wish to see the authentic side of local style Tanzanian shopping.
 If you plan to go shopping, make sure you do some bargaining to get the best deals.